 Increasing Blood Pressure

-An increase in blood pressure may make someone think that they are experience an unusually high level of stress.
+An increase in blood pressure may make someone think that they are experiencing an unusually high level of stress.
 However, this symptom could be a sign of kidney failure.
-This begins a dangerous cycle because once the kidneys are damaged, they are not able to effectively control blood pressure, causing it to increase even more.
+Thus begins a dangerous cycle because once the kidneys are damaged, they are not able to effectively control blood pressure, causing it to increase even more.
 The pounding of blood is incredibly forceful and causes the blood vessels to become scarred, making your kidneys more vulnerable to excess damage.

 RELATED ARTICLE: 8 Reasons Why Your Kidneys Need A Detox And How To Do It Naturally